One man’s trash, is still trash if it’s litter.

 Reinhold: There have definitely been some odd pieces of trash picked up with the #trashtag challenge.
 For me, the strangest one was in the Great Smokies with their superintendent, Cassius Cash.
 We saw what appeared to be a body wrapped in a blanket near Lake Fontana and that was one thing we weren’t prepared to pick up!
 Turns out it was a bunch of liquor bottles and other trash items wrapped up in a blanket.
 We packed it all out and laughed out loud!

 VNCS: Following the #trashtag on social media, where’s the most surprising place to see it happening?

 Reinhold: It’s surreal to say this but it looks like #trashtag has made its way around the globe.
 I saw a great article about cleanups in Jakarta.
-I’ve seen massive cleanup efforts in The U.K., Mumbai, South Africa, Norway and Kashmir but my favorite so far is seeing how the effort is going viral in Nepal.
+I’ve seen massive cleanup efforts in The U.K., Mumbai, South Africa, Norway, and Kashmir but my favorite so far is seeing how the effort is going viral in Nepal.
 I’m flying there next week for a trek and if I see people picking up #trashtag’s it will be unreal!

 VNCS: What do you hope the #trashtag will lead to?

-Reinhold: Our original plan was to get the outdoor community to sweep our trails, parks and wild places clean of trash.
+Reinhold: Our original plan was to get the outdoor community to sweep our trails, parks, and wild places clean of trash.
 The original audacious goal was to get a million pieces of trash picked up.
-Thanks to the recent viral craze the number of pieces of trash that we could pick up are almost endless.
+Thanks to the recent viral craze the number of pieces of trash that we could pick up is almost endless.
 Now that everyone’s picking up the planet I hope it shines a spotlight on our pollution paradigm and begins to shift the discussion to how we can create less trash from the beginning.